Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: The [Lt] -theories of tame Hahn fields

-Throughout this section, let $(L,v)$ be a tame field of residue characteristic $p$ with $p$-divisible value group.
-If $L$ has characteristic $p$, let $t\in L$ be transcendental over $\F_p$ with $v(t)>0$ and let $A=\F_p(t)$.
-Otherwise, let $t=p$ and let $A=\Q$.
-Let $(K,v)$ be the relative algebraic closure of $A$ in $L$.
-Suppose furthermore that $(K,v)$ is algebraically maximal and that $vL/vK$ is torsion free.
-In particular, $L$ can be an equal characteristic tame Hahn field, since $K$ the conditions on $K$ are then satisfied by Lemma \ref{lem: hahn tame rel condition}.
+Throughout this section, let $(E,v)$ be a fixed valued field of residue characteristic $p$ such that $Ev$ is an algebraic extension of its prime field.
+Let $\Pi\subset E$ be such that $v\Pi$ generates $vE$.
+Let $(L,v)$ be a tame field containing $E$ and denote by $(K,v)$ the relative algebraic closure of $E$ in $L$.
+We will assume that $(K,v)$ is algebraically maximal and that $vL/vK$ is torsion free.
+In particular, if $E=\F_p(t)$ with the $t$-adic valuation, then $L$ can be an equal charactersitic tame Hahn field, since the conditions on $K$ are then satisfied by Lemma \ref{lem: hahn tame rel condition}.

-We will use Theorem \ref{thm: rel subcompl} to obtain an AKE-principle for the theory of $(L,v)$ in the language $\L_t$, following closely the proof of Lemma 6.1 in \cite{Ku16}.
-This AKE-principle was originally formulated for positive characteristic only.
-The general result was prompted by Konstantinos Kartas asking if this also holds in characteristic $0$.
-Note that the constant symbol $t$ is superfluous in this case.
-We keep it for uniformity of the proofs.
+We will use Theorem \ref{thm: rel subcompl} to obtain an AKE-principle for the theory of $(L,v)$ in the language $\Lval(v\Pi)$, following closely the proof of Lemma 6.1 in \cite{Ku16}.\footnote{This AKE-principle was originally formulated for $E=\F_p(t)$ and $\Pi=\{t\}$.
+The general result was prompted by Konstantinos Kartas asking if it also holds in characteristic zero.
+I would also like to thank him for suggesting to consider $E$ as an arbitrary subfield, as an earlier version (see \cite{lisinski}) only treated $E=\F_p(t)$ and $E=\Q$.}